RavEngine/RavEngine/README.md

 | GPU | - | Any with DX12, VK 1.3, or Metal 3 |
 | Disk | - | SSD w/ 40GB free space |

-Note that for end users the minimum system requirements are much lower
+Note that for end users the minimum system requirements are much lower.

 Software
 - macOS, iOS, tvOS, visionOS